na--/ebook-tools/README.md

 * `-v`, `--verbose`; env. variable `VERBOSE`; default value `false`

-  Whether debug messages to be displayed on `stderr`.
+  Whether debug messages will be displayed on `stderr`.
 Passing the parameter or changing `VERBOSE` to `true` and piping the `stderr` to a file is useful for debugging or keeping a record of exactly what happens without cluttering and overwhelming the normal execution output.
 * `-d`, `--dry-run`; env. variable `DRY_RUN`; default value `false`

   If this is enabled, no file rename/move/symlink/etc. operations will actually be executed.